-If you and your partner love to reconnect in nature, there’s plenty of opportunity here.
+If you and your partner love to reconnect in nature, there’s plenty of opportunities here.
 With two state parks to choose from, Henry County offers great outdoor recreation space.
-Bring your bikes and tent!
+Bring your bikes and a tent!

 The Hennepin Canal Parkway State Park, a 104-acre linear park built along a canal no longer used for shipping, has biking, boating, fishing, camping, geocaching and more!
 Bird-watchers love it, as do horseback riders, and, in winter, snowmobiling and cross-country ski enthusiasts.

 The Johnson-Sauk Trail State Park got its name from a trail that Sauk Indians used in their treks between Lake Michigan and the place where the Mississippi and Rock rivers join.
 It’s known for its excellent fishing, rolling prairies, and forests.
 You can hike, hunt, picnic, boat, fish and more.
 You can even leave the trail and have a meal with a view at the Red Earth Café at Johnson-Sauk Trail State Park.